Search

 • Lay planks side by side across the full width of the scaffold.

 • Check scaffold planks for large knots, worm holes, steeply sloping grain at the edges, spike knots, and splits.
-Splits wider than 10 mm (3/8 in), lengthwise closer than 75 mm (3 in.) to the edge of the plank, or lengthwise longer than ½ the length of the plank are not acceptable.
-Discard immediately any planks showing these or other defects.
+Splits wider than 10 mm (3/8 in), lengthwise closer than 75 mm (3 in.) to the edge of the plank, or lengthwise longer than ½ the length of the plank is not acceptable.
+Discard any planks showing these or other defects immediately.

 • Check hooks and hardware of prefabricated platform units regularly for looseness, distortion and cracks.
 Damage can occur if the platforms are dropped or thrown.